qinwf/awesome-R/README.md

 * [Sweave](https://www.statistik.lmu.de/~leisch/Sweave/) - A package designed to write LaTeX reports using R.
 * [texreg](http://www.philipleifeld.de/software/texreg/texreg.html) - Formatting statistical models in LaTex and HTML.
 * [checkpoint](http://projects.revolutionanalytics.com/documents/rrt/rrtpkgs/) - Install packages from snapshots on the checkpoint server.
+* [brew](https://cran.r-project.org/web/packages/brew/index.html) - Pre-compute data to enhance your report templates.
+Can be combined with knitr.

 ## Web Technologies and Services
 *Packages to surf the web.*